Ved-Sunkari/Get-em-Dogs-on-Mars/README.md

 ### 🛠️ Development
 Want to improve the app?
 Here’s how you can set up the project for development:

-Run the Flask app locally:
+Run the FastAPI app locally:

 bash
 Copy code